Strășeni District: Flora

 Forests occupy 36.6% of the district, and are characterized by the presence of oak, beech, hornbeam, maple, ash, and lime trees.
 Common plants include clover, bell, and nettle.

 Rivers

 The district is located in the Nistru (Dniester) river basin.
 The main tributaries that cross the district are the Ichel (102 km, 63 miles) and the Bîc (152 km, 94 miles).
 Most lakes in the district have a natural origin, but the largest is the man-made Ghidighici Reservoir.

 Subdivisions

 There are 39 localities in the district.
 The cities are Bucovăț and the administrative center of Strășeni.
-In addition there are 12 villages and 25 communes.
+Additionally, there are 12 villages and 25 communes.